 We can break healthiness down to psychological and physiological health.

-• Body Fat %: I’ve touched on this in detail inSimply, your body fat levels will dictate what sort of macro composition you should be using.
-Due to things like insulin resistance, people with higher a body fat % tend to fare better on a lower carb diet.
-And conversely, someone with a lower body fat % tends to fare better with a carb-focused diet – there are, of course, exceptions.
+→ Body fat %: Your body fat levels will dictate what sort of macro composition you should be using.
+Due to things like insulin resistance, people with higher a body fat % tend to fare better on a lower-carb diet.
+And conversely, someone with a lower body fat % tends to fare better with a carb-focused diet.
+There are, of course, exceptions.
 But this holds true for most.

-I just want to point out that it’s not necessary for people with a high level of body fat to go low carb, and as long as there is a calorie deficit in place, you will lose fat.
-However, from experience, people with high levels of body fat (20%+) tend to fare much better restricting carbohydrates initially.
-Their energy levels tend to stabilise, they feel less lethargic, cravings subside, and due to the water loss from going low carb, it acts as a motivator as they see results from the get go.
+Note: it’s not necessary for people with a high level of body fat to go low carb, and as long as there is a calorie deficit in place, you will lose fat.
+From experience, though, people with high levels of body fat (25%+ men; 35%+ women) tend to fare much better restricting carbohydrates initially.
+Their energy levels stabilise, they feel less lethargic, cravings subside, and due to the water loss from going low carb, it acts as a motivator as they see results from the get-go.

 Once you’ve understood your psychological and physiological needs of dieting, you can start to set up your actual diet.
 And, on that note…